workap9/SQL-Ecommerce-Database-Project/README.md

 Users can place one or multiple orders.
 Assumption: Only one order should lead to one customer at a given time.

 Users can make one or multiple payments for an order.
-However, at a given time only one payment should be done by one user.
+However, at a given time only one payment should be made by one user.

 One payment should be associated with only one order.

 A Seller can receive none or many orders.
 At a given time, one order should relate to only one seller.

 Multiple products can be sold by one seller.
-A given product can be sold by multiple sellers at a given time.
+A given product can be sold by various sellers at a given time.

 Users can give reviews to none or many products.